Canon 70D vs D60

 Studio photographers will appreciate that the Canon D60 (unlike the 70D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 70D and the Canon D60 have been discontinued, but can regularly be found used on eBay.
-The Canon D60 was replaced by the Canon 10D, while the 70D was followed by the Canon 80D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Both the 70D and the D60 have been discontinued, but can regularly be found used on ebay.
+The D60 was replaced by the Canon 10D, while the 70D was followed by the Canon 80D.
+Further information on the features and operation of the 70D and D60 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Canon D60 Manual.

 So what is the bottom line?
 Is the Canon 70D better than the Canon D60 or vice versa?
 The listing below highlights the relative strengths of the two models.